Couple subjected children to ‘sickening’ living conditions, sheriff says - NewsBreak

 Couple subjected children to ‘sickening’ living conditions, sheriff says

-MEMPHIS, Tenn.
-(WREG) — A couple is facing child abuse and neglect charges after investigators say they discovered four children subjected to horrific living conditions.
+MEMPHIS, Tenn.– A couple is facing child abuse and neglect charges after Tipton County investigators say they discovered four children subjected to horrific living conditions.

 “When you allow kids to live in filth, with the animals inside, feces, urine, cockroaches, all the things that these detectives found are sickening,” Beasley said.
 “To subject children to such conditions is inexcusable.”